apache/seatunnel/docs/en/concept/JobEnvConfig.md

 ### jars

-Third-party packages can be loaded via `jars`, like `jars="file://local/jar1.jar;file://local/jar2.jar"`
+Third-party packages can be loaded via `jars`, like `jars="file://local/jar1.jar;file://local/jar2.jar"`.

 ### job.mode

-You can configure whether the task is in batch mode or stream mode through `job.mode`, like `job.mode = "BATCH"` or `job.mode = "STREAMING"`
+You can configure whether the task is in batch or stream mode through `job.mode`, like `job.mode = "BATCH"` or `job.mode = "STREAMING"`

 ### checkpoint.interval